NINAD-17/Data_Structures_and_Algorithms/[05] Strings/readme.md

 ## cin VS getline Cin

 If you input a string by cin,
 Ex.
-My name is xyz then it will only take My and not other words in that sentences.
+'My name is xyz' then it will only take My and not other words in that sentences.
 To take all sentence up to newline use `getline(cin, str)`;

 ```